Wilderness Walleye on the Chapleau River

 Our plan was to fish for a few days with Bobby, the resort’s resident guide, who was born in the area and knows the river like the back of his hand.
 Bobby gave us a brief rundown of the places he wanted to fish for walleye—river turns and neck-down areas where the water flowed a little faster than the rest of the river and provided slightly deeper holes for the resident walleye population.

 The boat rides both up and down the Chapleau River were half the fun.
-The pristine, wilderness setting of Northern Ontario truly is breathtaking regardless if you're visiting Algoma, Sunset Country, Northeastern Ontario, and any place in between—we truly are blessed to have these opportunities and unspoiled natural landscapes.
+The pristine, wilderness setting of Northern Ontario truly is breathtaking, regardless of whether you're visiting Algoma, Sunset Country, Northeastern Ontario, or any place in between—we truly are blessed to have these opportunities and unspoiled natural landscapes.

 Bobby and I visited various “neck-down” areas where the current was slightly quicker than the main flats of the river and managed to catch some more walleye for our resort fish fry.
 I even managed to catch a bucket-list fish of my own—a true “blue walleye” while drifting a small jig head and minnow under a slip bobber through one of the neck down areas.